 Currie was subsequently disbarred in 2013, and “prohibited from practicing law in California by order of the California Supreme Court.”

 But, future disbarments aside, according those we spoke with who observed most or part of Rodriguez’ unfolding case—including Danziger, and Elie Miller, who is also a former alternate public defender, on the faculty at Loyola Law School, and the former legal director for Homeboy Industries—Currie seemed to be phoning it in for his young client.
 He failed to mount any kind of challenge to the prosecutors’ push for Rodriguez to be tried as an adult, and did not attempt to get the brothers’ cases severed—both mistakes, according to Miller.

 The prosecutors were pushing for a conviction that would result in, not one, but two life sentences for the 17-year-old, since Evangelista was standing near to an inhabited car when Rodriguez fired at him, thus opening the door for a second life term.

 With a defense attorney who offered little resistance, the best deal the prosecution would offer the teenager was a single life sentence rather than two.
 With nothing to lose, Rodriguez said he wanted to go to trial instead.
 Finally, the prosecution offered what they said was their last deal.

 “It was 25-to-life for both me and my brother.”
-If they added a gang allegation the prosecution could easily tie the brother to the shooting, although he was not the shooter.
+If they added a gang allegation to the charges, the prosecution could legally tie the brother to the shooting, although he was not the shooter.
 The Rodriguez brothers again said they preferred to take their chances at trial.

 A week before trial was to begin, Rodriquez’ mother fired Currie.
 She had managed to raise a little more money and was able to hire a new attorney.
 In short order, the second attorney succeeded in getting a deal that Rodriguez felt he could live with.